Beam Definition: What is a Beam?

-A beam, in Structural Engineering terms, is a member that can be comprised of a number of materials (including steel, wood aluminum) to withstand loads – typically applied laterally to the beam axis.
-Beams can also be referred to members, elements, rafters, shafts or purlins.
+A beam, in Structural Engineering terms, is a member that can be comprised of a number of materials (including steel and wood aluminum) to withstand loads – typically applied laterally to the beam axis.
+Beams can also be referred to as members, elements, rafters, shafts, or purlins.

 A beam can exist within a frame, a truss, or on its own as its own structure.
 SkyCiv also has some write-ups of each of the different types of beams, including simply supported, cantilever, continuous, fixed, and overhanging beams.